Introduction to Java Collection Interview Questions

 This first part covers basic Java Collection Interview Questions and Answers.

 Q1.
-Java has introduced a different version in almost last couple of years.
-Collection framework is always a highlighted package for Java, so every version of Java always came with some key features specifically on the Collection framework.
-Please explain what are the new features came with the collection framework for Java 8 version?
+Java has introduced a different version in almost the last couple of years.
+The collection framework is always a highlighted package for Java, so every version of Java always came with some key features, specifically on the Collection framework.
+Please explain what the new features that came with the collection framework for Java 8 version are?

-Java 8 version already came with some of the key or major changes in Java Collection Framework, features are explaining below:
+Java 8 version already came with some of the key or major changes in Java Collection Framework:

-- Introducing the for Each method specifically for iterator interface: This is one of the default methods when the developer is going to use an iterator for fetching data from any of the collection interfaces.
-Java 8 introduced one of the key features called Lambda expressions because of its arguments, it will be very easy to use on the iterator interface.
+- Introducing the for each method specifically for iterator interface: This is one of the default methods when the developer is going to use an iterator for fetching data from any of the collection interfaces.
+Java 8 introduced one of Lambda expressions’ key features because of its arguments; it will be very easy to use on the iterator interface.

-- Miscellaneous Collection API: a lot of methods have been introduced in the case of Miscellaneous Collection of the framework.
-Methods are for Each Remaining, replace all, computer, merge specially introduce in Iterator interface.
+- Miscellaneous collection API: Many methods have been introduced in the case of Miscellaneous Collection of the framework.
+Methods are for Each Remaining, replace all, computer, merge specially introduce an Iterator interface.

 Q2.
-Explain in detail about the Java Collection framework using in Java application.
-Provide more details on exact benefits provided by collection framework in Java application?
+Explain in detail about the Java Collections framework using in Java application.
+Provide more details on the exact benefits provided by the collection framework in the Java application?

 Collection framework is kind of a much-highlighted package from the day java introduce this package.
-Initially, it only holding some of the legacy interfaces, like Vector, Hashtable, Stack, and Array, which are obsolete in terms of the longtime journey of java.
-From java upper version introducing lot of interfaces which very much feature-oriented and come with some key role for any kind of java programming.
-Implementation and define the algorithm for those interfaces are really useful for any Java developer any time of execution.
-Java Collection has worked with these approaches long days and came with a lot of concurrent collection class for ensuring thread safety on varieties operations.
+Initially, it was only holding some of the legacy interfaces, like Vector, Hashtable, Stack, and Array, which are obsolete in terms of the longtime journey of java.
+The java upper version introduces many very much feature-oriented interfaces and comes with some key roles for any kind of java programming.
+Implementation and define the algorithm for those interfaces are really useful for any Java developer at any time of execution.
+Java Collection has worked with these approaches for long days and came with many concurrent collection classes to ensure thread safety on varieties operations.